igor17400/Calendar-Skill/README.md

 # Calendar-Skill
-Chatbot with calendar functionalities to arrange meetings through chat using my google agendas.
+Chatbot with calendar functionalities to arrange meetings through chat.

 ## Steps to built this awsome chatbot